This post details a 2014 trip to Culloden Battlefield and the nearby Clava Cairns.

 People leave offerings:

-After a little look at the peaceful, cud-chewing, Highland cattle, it’s off to the nearby Clava Cairns:
+After a little look at the peaceful, cud-chewing, Highland cattle, it’s time to visit some ancient standing stones.

 Here ancient burial cairns (estimated at about 4000 years old) are surrounded by circles of stone and trees.
 It’s the perfect peaceful place to visit after Culloden.